yhzhang0128/egos-2000/README.md

 ## Usages and Documentation

-For compiling and running egos-2000, please read [this document](references/USAGES.md).
+For compiling and running egos-2000, please read [USAGES.md](references/USAGES.md).
 [This document](references/README.md) further introduces the teaching plans, architecture and development history of egos-2000.

 The [RISC-V instruction set manual](references/riscv-privileged-v1.10.pdf) introduces the privileged registers used by egos-2000.